Buying Home Insurance Before Closing

 If you have individual high-value items, such as a beautiful engagement ring, consider getting additional coverage for these items.

 Coverage F - Medical Payments - This coverage pays for medical bills when someone is injured by you, or on your property.
 Reasonable medical expenses are covered, regardless of fault, up to the amount of coverage you select.
-Still not a free pass to drunken boxing.

 Get Home Insurance Quotes